vmware-archive/platform-automation-demo/README.md

 ## Fly Pipelines

 Use the `./scripts/fly-pipelines.sh` script to set and unpause all pipelines.
 Optionally, you can view that script to extract the commands to fly or unpause a specific pipeline.
 The scirpt assumes you have already logged into concourse.
 If not, use `fly -t lab login -k` to login.

+## Left Out

+As this is a lab automation configuration there are certain things left out and not accounted for.
+Here are a few notables.

+- `Risk of individual product selective deploy` - Given that each product has its own pipeline and selectively deployed, there is risk that dependencies may not be observed.
+A tile can reference another as dependent.
+When a full apply changes is triggered, ops manager recognizes the dependencies and deploys in the proper order
+- `Upgrade Planner` - Pivotal is in the process of creating an Upgrade Planner tool that provides guidance on the order and process to upgrade from one configuration to another.
+This is tremdous insight and is not incorporated into this automation.
+It is up to the user (me) to run the upgrade planner off-line and follow the recommendations by triggering pipelines in order
+- `Pivnet Triggered Pipelnes` - Given the pivnet concourse resource there is potential to drive changes to the configuration based upon newly relased patched versions of products or stemcells.
+This configuration does not account for any pivnet release triggered pipelines